Ryan, by Jessica Sandle, Mod 5, 2007

 The Digital Portrait

 A: Successfully photographed a loved one using window light. paying particular attention the quality of light and shadow on the subject.
 6-10 excellent images posted to fotothing account.
-Evidence of good judgement in editing the light and color in the image using Picasa or Photoshop.
+Evidence of good judgement in editing the light and color in the image using Photoshop.
 Image is sharp at the focal point.
 Subject is calm and you the photographer has taken control.

 D: Numerous technical problems.
 No fotothing images posted.1-2 Blog images posted.
 Image is out of focus and or/ subject is silouetted by back light.